-SEC.
+- SEC.
+69. After the opening of the session and the dispatch and assignment of the various matters appearing in the Order of Business, the President shall declare in order, in the arrangement in which they appear, the consideration of the matters contained in the Calendar for Special Orders. - SEC.
 70. Notwithstanding the provisions of the preceding section regarding the order of succession, the Senate may, through a motion and with the support of a majority of the Senators present, forthwith consider any other measure.

-RULE XXV Consideration Of, and Debates On, Bills
+RULE XXV Consideration of, and Debates on.
+Bills

 - SEC.
-71. The Senate shall adopt the following procedure in the consideration of bills and joint resolutions: - a) Second reading of the bill. - b) Sponsorship by the committee chairman, or by any member designated by the committee. - c) If a debate ensues, turns for and against the bill shall be taken alternately: Provided, however, That any committee member who fails to enter his objection or to make of record his dissenting vote after it shall have been included in the Order of Business and read to the Senate in accordance with the second paragraph of Section 24 hereof, shall not be allowed to speak against the bill during the period of general debate although he may propose and speak or vote on amendments thereto. - d) The sponsor of the bill or author of the motion shall have the right to close the debate.
+71. The Senate shall adopt the following procedure in the consideration of bills and joint resolutions: - a) Second reading of the bill. - b) Sponsorship by the committee chairman, or by any member designated by the committee. - c) If a debate ensues, turns for and against the bill shall be taken alternately: Provided, however, That any committee member who fails to enter his objection or to make of record his dissenting vote after it shall have been included in the Order of Business and read to the Senate in accordancewiththesecondparagraphofSection 24 hereof, shall not be allowed to speak against the bill during the period of general debate although he may propose and speak or vote on amendments thereto.

-- e) With the debate closed, the consideration of amendments, if any, shall be in order. - f) After the period of amendments, the voting of the bill on Second Reading. - g) Bills shall be submitted to final vote by yeas and nays after printed copies thereof in final form have been distributed to the members at least three (3) days prior to their passage except when the President of the Philippines certifies to the necessity of their immediate enactment to meet a public calamity or emergency, in which case the voting on Third Reading may take place immediately after Second Reading.
+- d) The sponsor of the bill or author of the motion shall have the right to close the debate. - e) With the debate closed, the consideration of amendments, if any, shall be in order. - After the period of amendments, the voting of the bill on Second Reading. - g) Bills shall be submitted to final vote by yeas and nays after printed copies thereof in final form have been distributed to the members at least three (3) days prior to their passage except when the President of the Philippines certifies to the necessity of their immediate enactment to meet a public calamity or emergency, in which case the voting on Third Reading may take place immediately after Second Reading. - SEC.

-SEC.
 72. Simple or concurrent resolutions shall not be subject to the procedure for Second and Third Readings prescribed in Section 71.